jamesshao8/portapack-havoc-modified/README.md

 Now it can pass crc, however the mac passed crc is wrong.

 I added nrf24l01 demodulation, tested with crazyradio pa.
 Only 250KPS mode is supported for now.

+I improved pocsag tramitter and receiver.
+Now they can be switched to Positive or Negative phase.